Table 58: Anticoagulants and Antiplatelet Agents

 - inadequate response, adverse drug reaction, or contraindication to dabigatran capsule; or

-- medical necessity for the requested formulation as noted by one of the following:
+- medical necessity for the requested formulation instead of the capsule formulation available without PA as noted by one of the following:

-- member has a swallowing disorder or condition affecting ability to swallow tablets.
+- member has a swallowing disorder or condition affecting the ability to swallow; or

 Savaysa